00has00/modbus-manager/README.md

 then sends data back to an automation controller (in this case OpenHab) via an MQTT message bus.

+It supports receiving commands via MQTT and sending status updates.

  - The top part of the script is configruation for services and sensors.

 ## Prerequisites